 In January 2023, ZOLL Medical reported a cybersecurity incident in which hackers obtained personal data on more than 1 million current and former patients who use the ZOLL LifeVest, a wearable cardioverter defibrillator.
 The company evaluated and augmented its security measures to prevent similar incidents in the future.

 In April 2023, German biotech company Evotec experienced a cyberattack that forced the company to shut down its network to mitigate the impact.
 The attack caused significant disruption, and the company had to notify relevant authorities while conducting a forensic examination to understand the extent of the breach.
-The company recovered from the cyber attack and shared solutions.
+The company recovered from the cybersecurity attack and shared solutions.

 In April 2023, New York-based biotech company Enzo Biochem suffered a ransomware attack that compromised test data and personal information for nearly 2.5 million individuals.
 The stolen data included names, test data, and 600,000 social security numbers.